Fighting the Fear of Cancer

 by Chris Lawrence

-I never thought that I would write an article about fighting the fear of cancer.
+I never thought that I would become so experienced with fighting the fear of cancer.

 My life was headed on a seemingly predictable trajectory—until I got that unexpected phone call from my doctor.
 I thought he was going to tell me that the MRI revealed a disc injury in my back, which might help explain my mysterious sports injury.
 Instead, he told me I had cancer.